 Rajdoot does a good job at the very first impression.
 J and I really enjoyed the delicious smells and the atmosphere of the restaurant.
 Everything, from the colourful tablecloths to the curtains hanging in the window to the burnished jugs sitting on one wall by the windows gives one the feeling that an ethnic experience is imminent.

 The Groupon that we were using for this occasion actually dictated a set meal, which in my opinion was actually better because I really wouldn’t have known what to order.
 Service was fairly quick and efficient; soon after they realized we were following a preset menu and had taken our orders, we were greeted by the very welcome appetizer.
-Read on to see more of the tasty tasty food.

 We had absolutely no idea what was on it, save for the samosa.
 Apparently it was an appetizer sampler, and only by looking at the menu online am I able to tell now what it was that we ate.
 There was a piece of papadam (tandoori roasted spicy crispy flatbread), one beef samosa and one vegetable pakoras (apparently a marinated cauliflower, onion and potato fritter).
 The dish came with what we thought was a garnish of a cucumber slice and lettuce, and also three small dishes of sauces.

 Herein lays probably J’s/my biggest criticism of the restaurant: we had no idea how to eat the food and they didn’t tell us how.
 Rarely do I go to ethnic restaurants other than Chinese and Italian, but those are fairly straightforward.
 No worries though; J and I thoroughly enjoyed the different tastes of each one.
 J figured out soon enough that the cucumber/lettuce was more to stave off the heat of each food item.
 I ate the fritter first and it was really heavy with not too much taste, so it was only afterward that I learned to put sauces on the rest of my food.